Mathematics with Music BSc (Hons) – 2019 entry

 What you will study

 Within the music side of the course, you can choose between a performance or composition stream.
-Composers will study a wide range of contemporary repertoire and learn to interact confidently with performers of their music, while performers will be able to take advantage of opportunities within the University’s School of Arts.
+Composers will study a wide range of contemporary repertoire and learn to interact confidently with performers of their music, while performers will be able to take advantage of opportunities within the University’s arts and music scene.

 |Qualification||Course length||Professional Training||UCAS||KIS code|